Naomi Rankin

-Naomi Rankin (born c.
-1953) is a Canadian politician and the leader of the Communist Party – Alberta since 1992.
-She is the longest-serving political party leader in the province, and has run as a perennial candidate in every federal and provincial election in Alberta since 1982.
+Naomi Rankin (born 1951 or 1952) is a Canadian politician who has served as the leader of the Communist Party – Alberta since 1992.
+She is the longest-serving party leader in Alberta, and has been a perennial candidate in the province's federal and provincial elections since 1982.

 Political career

 Rankin became leader of the Communist Party in Alberta in 1992, after the collapse of the Soviet Union sent the party into crisis.
 Since 1982, she has run in every provincial and federal election for the Communist Party – Alberta and the Communist Party of Canada respectively.
 Rankin herself usually fields around 100 votes.

 In a typical election campaign, Rankin goes door-to-door and distributes pamphlets, as she tries to engage voters in discussions about the party's main platforms.
 In the 1980s, these included the nationalization of transnational oil and gas companies, and making Alberta a nuclear weapons-free zone.
 Since then, issues on the Communist Party agenda have included opposing privatization, doubling the corporate tax rate, and making drastic cuts to military spending.
 She also appears in forums, debates, and media interviews, in which she tries to debunk popular myths about the Communist Party and socialism.
 As a candidate, Rankin has aimed to spread her message beyond the party's traditional targets such as trade unions, environmental groups, women's organizations, and farmers.